|

 template in the Library.]

-existing date codes in the template with dates composed of text
+replaces existing date codes in the template with dates composed of

-[Date] codes.
-(Unless, of course, they are needed by any template
+remove any [Date] codes.
+(Unless, of course, they are needed by any

 where needed.
 (If you need more dates to be updated, use [Date1],